 Labrador Retriever vs German Shorthaired Pointer vs Staffordshire Bull Terrier Trainability and Intelligence Comparison

-Which is the smarter dog?
-Which is best?
-Labrador Retriever vs German Shorthaired Pointer vs Staffordshire Bull Terrier intelligence: | Outstanding: Labrador Retriever is one of the brightest dog breeds. | Very smart: German Shorthaired Pointer is an excellent dog breed. | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. |
+Compare intelligence levels between Labrador Retriever, German Shorthaired Pointer, and Staffordshire Bull Terrier.
+Which breed ranks highest? | Outstanding: Labrador Retriever is one of the brightest dog breeds. | Very smart: German Shorthaired Pointer is an excellent dog breed. | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. |

 ---|---|---|---|

-Labrador Retriever vs German Shorthaired Pointer vs Staffordshire Bull Terrier trainability comparison. | Labrador Retriever dogs are very easy to train. | German Shorthaired Pointer dogs are very easy to train. | Staffordshire Bull Terrier dogs are quite easy to train. |
+Compare training difficulty levels between Labrador Retriever, German Shorthaired Pointer, and Staffordshire Bull Terrier.
+Which is easiest to train? | Labrador Retriever dogs are very easy to train. | German Shorthaired Pointer dogs are very easy to train. | Staffordshire Bull Terrier dogs are quite easy to train. |

-Watchdog Ability
+Watchdog Rating

-Which is the better watchdog: Labrador Retriever or German Shorthaired Pointer or Staffordshire Bull Terrier? | Labrador Retriever dogs are average watchdogs. | German Shorthaired Pointer dogs are average watchdogs. | Staffordshire Bull Terrier dogs are average watchdogs. |
+Compare watchdog abilities of Labrador Retriever, German Shorthaired Pointer, and Staffordshire Bull Terrier.
+Which breed is most alert? | Labrador Retriever dogs are average watchdogs. | German Shorthaired Pointer dogs are average watchdogs. | Staffordshire Bull Terrier dogs are average watchdogs. |

-Which is the best dog to use for protection? | Labrador Retriever dogs are average defenders. | German Shorthaired Pointer dogs are average defenders. | Staffordshire Bull Terrier dogs are average defenders. |
+Compare territorial instincts between Labrador Retriever, German Shorthaired Pointer, and Staffordshire Bull Terrier.
+Which breed is most protective? | Labrador Retriever dogs are average defenders. | German Shorthaired Pointer dogs are average defenders. | Staffordshire Bull Terrier dogs are average defenders. |

 Labrador Retriever vs German Shorthaired Pointer vs Staffordshire Bull Terrier Personality and Temperament Comparison